- Contrary to US and European airlines, Chinese airlines seem to handle the pandemic more successfully.

 Suppose you deal with airlines and aviation or are somehow interested in this topic.
 In that case, I’m pretty sure you’ve read this sentence a billion the last months: The COVID-19 pandemic has a devastating impact on airlines and the global aviation industry.
 Parked aircraft, plumping passenger numbers, and probably the biggest layoff we’ve ever witnessed.

 However, once we leave the macro-picture and dive into details, we can see that COVID’s impact on airlines differs.
 Or in other words, regions, and airlines have responded and handled the pandemic differently.
-In fact, this is primarily linked to COVID’s intensity in a region.
+In fact, this is primarily linked to COVID’s intensity in an area.
 Especially Asia (except India) seems to manage the pandemic more effectively than Europe and America.

 Moreover, when analyzing single airlines, two aspects are apparent: